Kalo Dungar

 Kalo Dungar or Black Hill is the highest point in Kutch, Gujarat, India, at 462 m.
 It is located 97 km from District headquarters of Bhuj and 25 km from nearest town Khavda.

-This is probably the only place in Kachchh from where a panoramic view of the Great Rann of Kutch is possible.
-Since it is located very near to the Pakistan border, there is an Army post at the top; beyond here, only military personnel are allowed.
+It is near the border with Pakistan and there is an army post at the top where only military personnel are allowed.

-The Kalo Dungar is also famous for a 400-year-old Dattatreya temple.
-Kalo Dungar magnetic hill is a popular optical illusion where vehicle seems to defy the gravity and roll up the slope.
+The Kalo Dungar also has a 400-year-old Dattatreya temple.
+Kalo Dungar magnetic hill is an optical illusion where a vehicle seems to defy the gravity and roll up the slope.

 Etymology

 The word Kalo Dungar means the Black Hill in Kutchi language, from the words Kalo for the Black and Dungar for the Hill.

 Dattatreya temple

 The Kalo Dungar is also famous for a 400-year-old Dattatreya temple.
-Legend says that when Dattatreya walked on the earth, he stopped at the Black Hills and found a band of starving jackals.
+Legend says that when Dattatreya walked on the earth, he stopped at the Kalo Dungar and found a band of starving jackals.
 Being a god, he offered them his body to eat and as they ate, his body continually regenerated itself.
 Because of this, for the last four centuries, the priest at the temple has prepared a batch of prasad, cooked rice, that is fed to the jackals after the evening aarti.

 Another, legend has it that there was once a holy man named Lakkh Guru residing at Kala Dungar and worshiping the Lord Dattatreya.
 He used to feed wild jackals.
 There came a day when he found he had no food, so he cut off a part of his body and offered it to the jackals, saying, "Le ang!" ("take the body part").
 Over the centuries, this got corrupted to "Long".